GuyAllard/markov_clustering/README.md

 Yes and no.

 There is a module available on pypy called python_mcl which implements this algorithm.
-However, reading through the code reveals that the expansion and inflation operations are not performed in the correct order.
+However, reading through the code reveals several issues:
+  - The expansion and inflation operations are not performed in the correct order.
+  - There is no support for sparse matrices
+  - There is no pruning performed